rsksmart/RSKIPs/IPs/RSKIP540.md

----
-rskip: 540
-title: Bridge method `getEstimatedFeesForNextPegOutEvent` improvements and new parameterized method
+# Bridge method `getEstimatedFeesForNextPegOutEvent` improvements and new parameterized method
-created: 04-DEC-25
-author: MI
-purpose: Usa
-layer: Core
-complexity: 1
-status: Draft
-description:
----

 |RSKIP          |540           |
 | :------------ |:-------------|
 |**Title**      |Bridge method `getEstimatedFeesForNextPegOutEvent` improvements and new parameterized method |